-This prospectus relates to the sale of 15,801,384 shares of common stock of VirnetX Holding Corporation by the security holders named below.
-VirnetX Holding Corporation will not receive any of the proceeds of the sale of the securities by the selling security holders.
+This prospectus relates to the sale of 5,366,666 shares of common stock of VirnetX Holding Corporation by the security holders named below, including 33,333 shares of common stock underlying warrants held by the selling stockholders.
+VirnetX Holding Corporation will not receive any of the proceeds of the sale of the securities by the selling security holders, except in connection with the exercise of warrants, in which case we will receive the exercise price thereof.